molszewski/demo-scoreboard-tdd/README.md

     Uruguay - Italy: 6 – 6
     Argentina - Australia: 3 - 1

-The summary would provide with the following information:
+The summary would provide with the following information as plain text:

     Uruguay 6 - Italy 6
     Spain 10 - Brazil 2